-- I ended up using a knife and just slicing them thin because the mandoline I purchased was having issues. 😉
+- I’ve ended up using a knife and just slicing them thin because the mandoline I purchased was having issues. 😉

-- I prefer that method but when all else fails, you use what you have at the time right? lol
+- That method is my preference but when all else fails, you use what you have at the time right? lol

 It worked just as well which is good to know if you don’t have one yourself.
 Once you core and peel them they’ll start to turn brown quickly so it’s best to do it all in one swoop and not wait a long time in between steps.